 - (a) mileage for the use of employee's personal vehicle;

 - (b) parking;

 - (c) air-fare and other travel costs as approved;

 - (d) meal allowance; and

 - (e) reasonable receipted child care costs.

+- (f) Public transportation costs

 Where a rate is established by the Legislative Assembly, these rates will apply.